Scenic Caves, Caverns and Nature Trails

 How much time should I plan?

 At an average pace, the trail through the caves and suspension bridge takes approximately 2 hours to complete.
 Please allow extra time for additional activities.

 - The self-guided trail sheets are translated to 5 languages (German, Japanese, Spanish, Dutch and French).
 Ask for them at the admission gate when you arrive.
 Or, download them in advance. (see below)

 - Park admission includes access to caves, caverns and suspension bridge.

 - Caves are open spring to fall (not open in the winter months).

-- There are no age restrictions for either the caves or suspension bridge, however children should be able to walk securely on their own, handle steep stairs and always be accompanied and supervised by a parent or adult.
+- There are no age restrictions for either the caves or suspension bridge, however we suggest children should be able to walk securely on their own, handle steep slopes, stairs and always be accompanied and supervised by a parent or adult.

 - Strollers are not allowed in the caves or suspension bridge.
+Bring a back/front baby carrier.
 Complimentary baby carriers are available (limited number), at no charge.

 - The hike through the caves is steep in some places and may be challenging for pregnant women or anyone with medical conditions.